ujr/wildmatch/README.md

 ### Ignoring Case

-Ignoring case is sometimes useful, but not always, so this should be an option.
-It is implemented by case folding, that is, upper case is folded to lower case (or vice versa) before comparison.
+Ignoring case is sometimes useful, but not always, so this is an option, `CASEFOLD`.
+It is implemented by folding upper case to lower case (or vice versa) before comparison.
 An implementation can be found in [iterative3.c](./iterative3.c).

 Two strategies: either, fold both pattern and string to, say,